 - Appropriate security is maintained

-- The movement of personal data is done in a lawful way, both inside and outside the Council, and that suitable safeguards exist, at all times
+- The movement of personal data is done in a lawful way, both inside and outside the Council, and that suitable safeguards exist.

 Defining retention periods